Protecting your information

 If you believe fraud is occurring on your card:

-local banking center immediately so we may disable your card and investigate unauthorized transactions.
+local banking center so we can disable your card and investigate unauthorized transactions.
 Report any suspicions immediately so we can help minimize the damage.

 Fraud prevention tips: